cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 ## Assumptions
 The **License Requirements** sections of this document assume the organization is using an [M365 E3](https://www.microsoft.com/en-us/microsoft-365/compare-microsoft-365-enterprise-plans) or [G3](https://www.microsoft.com/en-us/microsoft-365/government) license level at a minimum.
 Therefore, only licenses not included in E3/G3 are listed.

-Some of the policies in this baseline may link to Microsoft instruction pages which assume that an agency has created emergency access accounts in Azure AD and [implemented strong security measures](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/security-emergency-access#create-emergency-access-accounts) to protect the credentials of those accounts.
+Some of the policies in this baseline may link to Microsoft instruction pages which assume that an agency has created emergency access accounts in Microsoft Entra ID and [implemented strong security measures](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/security-emergency-access#create-emergency-access-accounts) to protect the credentials of those accounts.

 ## Key Terminology
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 The following are key terms and descriptions used in this document.

-**Hybrid Azure Active Directory (AD)**: This term denotes the scenario when an organization has an on-premises AD domain that contains the master user directory but federates access to the cloud M365 Azure AD tenant.
+**Microsoft Entra hybrid**: This term denotes the scenario when an organization has an on-premises Microsoft Windows Server Active Directory that contains the master user directory but federates access to the cloud M365 Microsoft Entra ID tenant.

 **Resource Tenant & Home Tenant**: In scenarios where guest users are involved the **resource tenant** hosts the M365 target resources that the guest user is accessing.
 The **home tenant** is the one that hosts the guest user's identity.

 ## Highly Privileged Roles

-This section provides a list of what CISA considers highly privileged [built-in roles in Azure Active Directory](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/permissions-reference).
+This section provides a list of what CISA considers highly privileged [built-in roles in Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/permissions-reference).
 This list is referenced in numerous baseline policies throughout this document.
-Agencies should consider this reference as a minimum list and can apply the respective baseline policies to additional Azure AD roles as necessary.
+Agencies should consider this reference as a minimum list and can apply the respective baseline policies to additional Microsoft Entra ID roles as necessary.

 - Global Administrator
 - Privileged Role Administrator